Windows 10 feature updates policy in Intune

 With Windows 10 feature updates in Intune, you can select the Windows feature update version that you want devices to remain at, like Windows 10 version 1803 or version 1809.
 Intune supports setting a feature level of 1803 or later.

-Windows 10 feature updates policies work in conjunction with your Windows 10 update ring policies to prevent a device from receiving a Windows feature version that’s later than the value specified in the feature updates policy.
+Windows 10 feature updates policies work with your Windows 10 update ring policies to prevent a device from receiving a Windows feature version that’s later than the value specified in the feature updates policy.

 When a device receives a Windows 10 feature updates policy: